simranjit-uc/Cisco-UCCX-WxCC-Migration/README.md

 ---

-## Contributing
+## Future Contributions

 Contributions are welcome!
-Please:
+In order to do that, please:

 1. Fork this repo
-2. Create a feature branch (`feature/your-feature`)
+2. Create a feature branch
 3. Commit your changes
 4. Open a pull request with a clear description